Guide to product research

 How to make sure your statistical sampling is enough

 It depends on the nature of your research.
-For quantitative researches, it is based on the saturation concept: the sampling must be large enough for you to seek each possible meaning and every experience option important for your research.
+For quantitative research, it is based on the saturation concept: the sampling must be large enough for you to seek each possible meaning and every experience option important for your research.
 But remember not to make it too large as that will make your research counterproductive.
 The principle is simple: stop once the information you’re receiving starts to repeat.

 How to filter insights out of the pile of gathered data

-The sequence of methods and the framework set for analyzing the data you’ve gathered have to be picked based on your preferences, there is not universal formula to it.
+The sequence of methods and the framework set for analyzing the data you’ve gathered have to be picked based on your preferences, there is not a universal formula to it.